wrljet/hercules-helper/README.md

 ```
 usage="usage: $(basename "$0") [-h|--help] [-t|--trace] [-v|--verbose] [--install] [--sudo]

-Perform a full build, test, and installation of Hercules Hyperion from github sources
+Perform a full build, test, and installation of Hercules Hyperion from GitHub sources

 where:
   -h, --help      display this help